wd15/basic-poetry2nix/README.md

 that doesn't need to be edited.
 All that needs editing is the pyproject.toml file.
 This should be edited using the poetry tool.
 IMO, this is the simplest way to use Python maintained as as Nix environment.
+Note that here we're using Micromamba to install and use poetry, but we could use any Python environment manager to do this or even Nix probably.
+However, I tend to use Micromamba for this boostrapping issue.

 ## 1. Nix

 Install Nix using the instructions on [nix.dev].
 Make sure Flakes are working correctly, [see below](#flakes)

-## 2. Setup Poetry and the "basic" environment
+## 2. Setup Poetry and the "basic" environment (if necessary)

 Firstly install [Poetry](https://python-poetry.org) in way that works with your current environment management system.
 I installed [Micromamba using Nix][micromamba-nix] and home-manager as I already use Nix.
 Micromamba is used outside of the Nix environment as a boostrapping mechanism to deal with Poetry.
+You could use Conda or Pip to install Poetry, it doesn't matter.

 	$ mkdir basic
 	$ cd basic